 - Seek out a diverse group of friends for your kids.

 - Seek out a diverse group of friends for you.
 Practice real friendship and intimacy by listening when POC talk about their experiences and their perspectives.
 They’re speaking about their pain.

 - Watch these videos to hear first hand accounts of what our Black brothers and sisters live.
 Then read everyday people’s experiences through the hashtag #realizediwasblack.
 Watch the rules Tik Tok user @skoodupcam’s mother makes him follow just so he comes home each night.
 Share with others.

 - If there are Black and/or indigenous children/teens in your life, contribute to their college savings plans.
-You can also contribute to an HBCU, to the United Negro College Fund, or the American Indian College Fund.
+You can also contribute to an HBCU, the United Negro College Fund, the American Indian College Fund, or individual college savings plans.
 Thank you to Rev Dr Pollard for this contribution.
 Consider making HBCUs and the American Indian College Fund beneficiaries through your will or living trusts.
 Thank you Janice Crawford for this contribution.